-- 1. Implement an adaptive management framework and modelling concept for the flyway population. - 2.
-Maintain a population size of around 60,000 (range 40,000-70,000), with threshold population size to prevent population to collapse or irrupt. - a.
+- 1. Implement an adaptive management framework and modelling concept for the flyway population5. - 2.
+Maintain a population size of around 60,000, within a range to prevent the population to collapse or irrupt, respectively.
+To be agreed and reviewed on the basis of rigorous scientific evaluation and stakeholder consultations as part of the adaptive management process. - a.
 Optimise hunting regulations and practises to regulate the population size if needed and in range states where hunting is permitted. - b.
 Prevent establishment of breeding colonies on mainland Norway. - 3.
-Ensure sustainable hunting where practised (at present in Norway and Denmark) and following 'wise use'3 principals, whilst ensuring that crippling rates are kept at a minimum level. - 4.
-Maintain and enhance spatial management to ensure that pink-footed geese can fulfil their ecological requirements throughout their annual cycle4 and allowing for their natural annual migration pattern.
+Ensure sustainable hunting6 where practised (at present in Norway and Denmark) and following 'wise use'7 principals, whilst ensuring that crippling rates are kept at a minimum level. - 4.
+Maintain and enhance spatial management to ensure that pink-footed geese can fulfil their ecological requirements throughout their annual cycle8 and allowing for their natural annual migration pattern.
 Any of the following measures should not jeopardise this: - a.
-Agri-environmental policies and subsidy schemes which adversely impact the above. - b.
+Agricultural/environmental policies and subsidy schemes which adversely impact the above (those that result in significant habitat loss e.g. conversion of traditional feeding grounds to other non-beneficial agricultural crops). - b.
 Land use and agricultural practices which unduly influence the ecological requirements of the geese. - c.
 Containment and exclusion tactics (provision of goose feeding areas, scaring, shooting) which unduly influence population distribution and dynamics. - d.
 Recreational activities and infrastructure development. - 5.
-Support the evaluation and optimisation of national and regional compensation/subsidy schemes and alternative non-consumptive methods to minimise agricultural conflicts in the range countries. - 6.
-Support 'conflict mitigation' through the development of national and regional management plans that promote recreational uses such as tourism and hunting (where permitted or relevant). - 7.
-Increase habitat available to pink-footed geese where there is no conflict (e.g. reduce disturbance on stubble fields in autumn or by restoration of grassland complexes which can reduce the feeding on crops or pastures). - 8.
-Collect systematic data on the impact and extent of tundra degradation due to goose foraging in Svalbard.
+Support the evaluation and optimisation of national and regional compensation/subsidy schemes, or accommodation policies and alternative non-consumptive methods to minimise agricultural conflicts in the range countries. - 6.
+Support 'conflict mitigation' through the development of national and regional management plans that promote recreational uses such as tourism and hunting (where permitted or relevant).